mikelma/craftium/craftium-docs/docs/obs-and-acts.md

 { "jump": 1, "forward": 1, "right": 0, "mouse": [-0.3, 0.0] }
 ```

 This action would cause the player to jump forward and rotate the mouse to the left.
-Note that it isn't neccessary to provide a value for each possible key.
+Note that it isn't necessary to provide a value for each possible key.
 If the value for a key is not given, its default value will be used: `0` ("off") for keys and `[0, 0]` (no movement) for mouse movements.

 Note that the craftium's default `Dict` action space might be too complex for many tasks, where useful actions might be a subset of the original space.
 For this purpose, craftium comes with different `ActionWrappers` that can be used to customize and simplify the default action space.
 Check the dedicated [page](./wrappers.md) on wrappers and the API [reference](./reference.md) for more info.